 Among other advantages of having self-serving technology, reception kiosks can increase your business’ productivity and ROI.
 Front-of-house staff can experience over 30% fewer calls to the service desk, freeing them up to complete other tasks that require attention to detail, and businesses can reap higher ROIs.

 Increased job satisfaction

 Self-serving technologies help employees find a fit between their personal values and your organisation’s goals to deliver meaningful work.
 They are more likely to be loyal, service-oriented, and high performers because of their independence and additional support.

-Organisations are not just taking the efficiencies of reception kiosks for cost-saving purposes, but using them to redeploy and retrain reception staff to streamline repetitive tasks for them to enjoy greeting and servicing visitors in more depth.
+Organisations are not just taking the efficiencies of reception kiosks for cost-saving purposes, but using them to redeploy and retrain reception staff to streamline repetitive tasks so they enjoy greeting and servicing visitors in more depth.

 Substituting vs Supplementing the human experience

 Implementing a Self Service Reception does not have to mean you are replacing your staff.
 They exist to make lives easier and supplement staff who are overwhelmed and need extra support for mundane tasks.
 At Vpod, we believe freeing up front-of-house employees and allowing them to focus on tasks that need real thought and skill can assist in bringing back the personal touch that the human experience offers, creating a true human-centric workplace.

 As mentioned in an article about people and technology, “recognizing these human elements, and identifying where human input is essential, is one of the challenges enterprise organizations face.”
 Additionally, while the majority of the repetitive tasks were done by technology, “humans were empowered” to better support customers which, in turn, “increased productivity in a big way”.

 - Enabling front-of-house employees to become attentive hosts by supporting them in providing more services

 - Removing barriers between visitors and employees and the receptionists

 - Increasing business productivity by eliminating long queue times, assisting in punctuality and organisation